williamDunn/Notes/Big O/README.md

 - It's determined by how a function responds to different inputs - how much slower is something if we input 1000 vs 1

+- It's about figuring out the approximate worst-case performance of doing something

 - You'd read O(n) as "Order of N"

 Why is it important?